-Given the increasing application of the precautionary approach in international law and policy12, the World Heritage Committee will consider specifically incorporating reference to it within the Operational Guidelines.
-The fact that the approach has been adopted in the UN Framework Convention on Climate Change provides a useful example, and its application to protection and conservation concerning World Heritage is obvious.
-That Convention formulates the approach and its application as follows:
+Given the increasing application of the precautionary approach in international law and policy16, the World Heritage Committee will consider specifically incorporating reference to it within the Operational Guidelines.
+The fact that the approach has been adopted in the UNFCCC provides a useful example, and its application to protection and conservation concerning World Heritage is obvious.
+The UNFCCC includes this under Article 3 (Principles) as follows:

-The Parties should take precautionary measures to anticipate, prevent or minimize the causes of climate change and mitigate its adverse effects.
+"The Parties should take precautionary measures to anticipate, prevent or minimize the causes of climate change and mitigate its adverse effects.
 Where there are threats of serious or irreversible damage, lack of full scientific certainty should not be used as a reason for postponing such measures, taking into account that policies and measures to deal with climate change should be cost-effective so as to ensure global benefits at the lowest possible cost.
 To achieve this, such policies and measures should take into account different socio-economic contexts, be comprehensive, cover all relevant sources, sinks and reservoirs of greenhouse gases and adaptation, and comprise all economic sectors.
-Efforts to address climate change may be carried out cooperatively by interested Parties.13
+Efforts to address climate change may be carried out cooperatively by interested Parties."17

-12 See for example 1992 Rio Declaration on Environment and Development Principle15.
+16 See for example 1992 Rio Declaration on Environment and Development Principle15.